Twelver theology: Imamah (leadership)

 Imamah ("leadership"): God has appointed specific leaders to lead and guide mankind—a prophet appoints a custodian of the religion before his demise.
 According to the Hadith of the Twelve Successors, Muhammad said that the Islamic leadership is in Quraysh (i.e. his tribe) and that 12 "imams" (also called "princes" or "caliphs") shall succeed him.

 Twelver Shias believe in twelve imams.
 They believe eleven of the imams were killed but that the twelfth imam is still alive.
 It is stated that he disappeared after performing funeral rites of the eleventh imam (his father), that he is still in ghaybah (occultation) and that he will return (raj'a) of the occultation one day to bring an end to tyranny and oppression.

 Yawm al-Qiyamah (The Day of Resurrection)

-Yawm al-Qiyamah (يوم القيامة (Qur'an 71:18), also known as "the Hour" (Qur'an 31:34), "Day of the Account" (Qur'an 38:16), "Day of the Gathering", "Day of the Reckoning", "Day of Distress" (Qur'an 74:9), and the "Great Announcement") is the Arabic name for the Last Judgement.
+Yawm al-Qiyamah (يوم القيامة (Qur'an 71:18), also known as "the Hour" (Qur'an 31:34), "Day of the Account" (Qur'an 38:16), "Day of the Gathering", "Day of the Reckoning", "Day of Distress" (Qur'an 74:9), and the "Great Announcement") is the Arabic name for the Last Judgment.
 Belief in Qiyamah is part of Aqidah and is a fundamental tenet of faith in Islam.
 After the annihilation of this world, God will raise mankind for Judgement.
 The trials and tribulations of Qiyamah are detailed in both the Qur'an and the Hadith, as well as in the commentaries of the Islamic expositors and scholarly authorities.
 Every human, Muslim and non-Muslim alike, is held accountable for his or her deeds and are judged by God accordingly (Qur'an 74:38).

-Other articles

-Mala'ika—Belief in the Angels.

-Kutub—Belief in the Books sent by God (including the Qur'an).